Don’t “Let It Be”

 Getting the Car Road Ready Again

 Once you’re ready to remove your car from storage, it will need some routine maintenance.
 Be sure your battery connections are well secured when you reconnect it and ensure that it is charged.
 Service needs include checking/topping off all fluids, checking the oil (and changing if necessary), examining wires and hoses, verifying that all lights work properly, looking for leaks, and checking the tires, looking for damage and adequate air pressure.
 When your car comes out of storage, you’ll be glad to see it again, and so will we.
-Thank you in advance for bringing it to Jeff’s Auto Repair in Bellevue, Washington, for its post-storage service needs.
+Thank you in advance for bringing it to Jeff’s Auto Repair in Seattle, Washington, for its post-storage service needs.